 Marlin, the 13th coach in the school’s storied history on the hardwood, has been the architect of a resurgence of the Ragin’ Cajuns as he led the team to five postseason appearances in a seven-year span, a school-record 27 wins in 2017-18 and a pair of Sun Belt Conference championships.

-Entering the 2020-21 season, Marlin's 109 victories in Sun Belt Conference play are the most of the league's active coaches and is fourth overall behind Kermit Davis (Middle Tennessee), Ronnie Arrow (South Alabama) and the legendary Gene Bartow (UAB).
-Marlin's 413 victories at the Division I level are the sixth-most by a coach who has spent his entire career at the mid-major level and part of a group that includes Mark Few (Gonzaga), Bob McKillop (Davidson), Gregg Marshall (Wichita State) and Randy Bennett (Saint Mary's).
+During a 2020-21 season that was affected nationally by the COVID-19 pandemic, Marlin became the Sun Belt Conference's all-time leader in victories after a 76-74 win over UT Arlington on Feb.
+22, 2021.
+Marlin, who has won 119 SBC games in his career, moved Kermit Davis (Middle Tennessee) for the all-time lead after moving past Ronnie Arrow (South Alabama) and the legendary Gene Bartow (UAB) during the season.
+Marlin's 430 victories at the Division I level are the fifth-most by a coach who has spent his entire career at the mid-major level and part of an active group that includes Mark Few (Gonzaga), Bob McKillop (Davidson) and Randy Bennett (Saint Mary's).

 The 2017-18 season was a record-breaking year for the Ragin’ Cajuns as Louisiana won a school-record 27 games and earned its first outright Sun Belt Conference regular-season title since the 1999-2000 season.
 With a veteran team that included first-team All-Sun Belt Conference players Frank Bartley and Bryce Washington, the Ragin’ Cajuns won 20 of 22 games from December through February while dominating the league statistics, finishing as the league leader in 10 categories, including scoring offense (83.2), field goal percentage (.464), free throw percentage (.761) and assists (17.4).